Volkov08/SoundMemory/README.md

 ## Audio

 All ~100 songs/sound effects used are sourced from the free [Youtube Audio Library](https://www.youtube.com/audiolibrary).
 The original files are not included in the repository, but the files processed by `process.py` and used in-game can be found in the `sounds/` directory.
-These files are automatically cut to 5s and made to contain the loudest part of the audio, aswell as faded in & out.
+These files are automatically cut to 5s, made to contain the loudest part of the audio, normalized and faded in & out.